 Henk-Jan is currently working on an MA in Missiology & International Development via All Nations Christian College in the UK.

 Henk-Jan began serving on the Medair board in 2017.

 Peter Wilson has been a leader in both the public and private sectors, including UK central government departments and FTSE top 20 and blue chip corporations.
 Peter began his career working in advertising agencies in the UK and abroad before becoming Marketing Manager with GlaxoSmithKline.
 From there, he moved to Marketing Controller with Pfizer Consumer Healthcare and then on to Marketing Director with Kettle Foods.

-Peter then moved to the public sector as Deputy Director of HMRC (UK’s taxation/customs authority), the UK’s largest organisation (£450 bn), where he delivered their transition to a customer centric model and a programme to “improve society’s financial capability”.
+Peter then moved to the public sector as Deputy Director of HMRC (UK’s taxation/customs authority), the UK’s largest organisation (£450 bn), where he led a project to “improve society’s financial capability”.
 He then advanced to a director’s position in fraud prevention and cyber security in The Home Office in the UK, launching a global-first fraud and cyber-crime reporting system, which enabled public and private sectors to improve the protection of those most vulnerable to fraud.

-Since October 2013, Peter has served as Deputy Director for the Office for Security and Counter Terrorism of The Home Office, where he is SRO Head of Unit for research and communications, leading a team of specialists across public and private sectors in the UK, EU, and other partner countries to deliver programmes that disrupt criminal and terrorist activity and protect the vulnerable and those at risk.
+Since October 2013, Peter has served as Deputy Director for the Office for Security and Counter Terrorism of The Home Office, where he is Head of Unit for research and communications, leading a team of specialists across public and private sectors in the UK, EU, and other partner countries to protect the vulnerable.